daixque/livedoor_corpus_ingester/README.md

 # Livedoor corpus upload tool for Elasticsearch

-A Utility tool to ingest the corpus data of Livedoor news which is published by Rondhuit.
+A Utility tool to ingest the corpus data of Livedoor news articles which is published by Rondhuit.
 Refer to the URL below to know the details of the data:

 https://www.rondhuit.com/download.html